Core-periphery structure in networks: a statistical exposition: Metrics

 independent of the time indices.
-They further develop the theory and mechanics for this method using Completely Random Measures \citep{kingman1967completely}.
+The authors further develop the theory and mechanics using Completely Random Measures \cite{kingman1967completely}.

-\cite{naik2021} take this novel approach of modeling networks and apply it to CP structure.
-The authors define CP as a sparse graph with dense core subgraph.
-They define a graph to be {\it dense} if the number of edges $m=O(n^2)$ and is {\it sparse} if $m=o(n^2)$.
-Next, the probability of an edge between two nodes is a slight generalization of (\ref{eq:pp}).
+Naik et al. \cite{naik2021} take this novel approach of modeling networks and apply it to CP structures.
+The authors define a CP structure as a sparse network with dense core sub-network.
+A network is said to be {\it dense} if the number of edges $m=O(n^2)$ and {\it sparse} if $m=o(n^2)$.
+The probability of an edge between two nodes is formulated to be a slight generalization of (\ref{eq:pp}).
 Specifically,